kube-rs/gateway-api-rs/README.md

 > **Warning**: EXPERIMENTAL. **Not ready for production use**.

-> **Note**: This library is considered "unofficial" currently.
-It's not ready
+> **Note**: This library should be considered "unofficial".
+While the aspiration
-> for production use, and the [Kubernetes SIG Network] community hasn't
-> officially endorsed it.
-It is a goal of this project to become "official" in
+> is to eventually become the "official" Gateway API bindings for Rust,
-> time as the project matures.
+> [Kubernetes SIG Network] has not yet (and may never) officially endorsed it.

 [Kubernetes SIG Network]:https://github.com/kubernetes/community/tree/master/sig-network